Casa Lagarto

-ph: 719-495-8429
+ph: 719-359-0023

 At Casa Lagarto, we try to make sure your vacation is everything you want it to be, and nothing you don't want it to be.
-Below is a short list of some of the services we can provide; contact us if there's something you want, even if you don't see it here.
+Below is a short list of some of the services available; contact us if there's something you want, even if you don't see it here.
 You'll find that "This is not a problem" is the most common answer to your requests.

 Swimming and surfing